Clarifai/old-docs/base-workflows.md

 ![image](/images/base_workflow.jpg)

-Check out our [model gallery](https://www.clarifai.com/models) for a description of the select public models that can be used as a base workflow.
+You currently have the option of using our General, Travel, Food, Face, Moderation, and Wedding models in your base workflow.
+More information on these, and other public models can be found in our [model gallery](https://www.clarifai.com/models).
 You can learn more about workflows [here](https://docs.clarifai.com/main/api-guide/model/workflow/).

 {% hint style="info" %}
 We recommend choosing the 'General' model if you're not sure which public model would best suit your use case.